Kent27/docs-emobiq/document/server/API/Action.md

 ## Description

-Create the functionality of the API by utilizing the existing function blocks available in this section.
-Combine these function blocks cohesively to execute a desired task effectively.
+Create the functionality of the API by using the function blocks available in eMOBIQ.
+Combine these function blocks cohesively to execute a desired task for the Action.

 ## Overview